 Diet and brain plasticity:

-I addition to these papers, you will find thousands of others about the benefits of nutrients such as zinc, magnesium Vit D3, Vit B, Fish Oils, if you search Scholar.google.com for the nutrient name and the disorder such as "ADHD and Zinc" (15,400 results)
+In addition, you will find thousands of other publications about the benefits of nutrients such as zinc, magnesium Vit D3, Vit B, Fish Oils.
+By searching Scholar.google.com with terms such as the nutrient name and the disorder you will pull up many results.